strimzi/proposals/048-avoid-broker-restarts-when-in-recovery.md

 ![The proposed flow of KafkaRoller](images/048-kafka-roller-new-flow.png) (The changes are highlighted in green.)

-Currently, if a Kafka pod does not become ready within the operational timeout, it checks how many times the pod has been retried to roll.
-If it hasn't reached the maximum number of attempts (6 by default and set to 10 by KafkaReconcilor), it reschedules the rolling of the pod by appending it to the list.
-Otherwise, reconciliation fails.

-As described in the graph above, the following steps are added after checking the connection to the broker:
+Currently, it waits for the pod to become ready if it's not already in ready state before checking if it can be rolled.
+If the pod does not become ready within the operation timeout, it logs a warning message and carries on.
+Instead of carrying on, KafkaRoller will now check the broker state and return an exception if it's in recovery state.
+The pod then would be retried until the maximum attempt reached.

+The following list outlines the high-level logic that will be implemented in `KafkaRoller` for rolling pods:
+1. Wait for pod to become ready if it's not in ready state before checking if it can be rolled.
-1. If the AdminClient connection failed, check the broker state instead of force restarting the pod.
+2. If pod does not become ready within the operation timeout, check the broker state.
-2. Use the Pod DNS name to connect to the KafkaAgent API endpoint.
+3. Use the Pod DNS name to connect to the KafkaAgent API endpoint.
 If it cannot connect to the endpoint (the connection might timeout or refused because KafkaAgent is stuck or running older version), continue with the current behaviour.
-3. Use the cluster operator's client certificate and keys for mTLS authentication.
+4. Use the cluster operator's client certificate and keys for mTLS authentication.
-4. Send `GET v1/broker-state` request to the endpoint.
+5. Send `GET v1/broker-state` request to the endpoint.
-5. If the HTTP return code is not 200, continue with the current behaviour.
+6. If the HTTP return code is not 200, continue with the current behaviour.
-6. If the `brokerState` value is `2` (`RECOVERY`)
+7. If the `brokerState` value is `2` (`RECOVERY`):
      - Log the values of `remainingLogsToRecover` and `remainingSegmentsToRecover` from the JSON response in an `INFO` message.
-     - Call `awaitReadiness()` which periodically checks and waits for readiness until the operational timeout reaches.
-7. If the `brokerState` value is not `2` (`RECOVERY`), continue with the current behaviour of force restarting the pod and waiting for readiness until the operational timeout reaches.
-8. If the operational timeout is reached, continue with the current behaviour of rescheduling the rolling of the pod.
-This will result in repeating from step 1 if broker is still in log recovery.
+     - Return an exception to repeat from step 1 until the maximum number of attempts is reached.
-9. If the maximum number of attempts has been reached, include log recovery in the reason for failure.
+     - If the maximum number of attempts has been reached, include log recovery in the reason for failure.
+8. If the `brokerState` value is not `2` (`RECOVERY`), continue with the current behaviour that may force restart the pod.

 ### For future consideration: